rohansikder/Cryptonium/README.md

 1. **Watchlist Page:**
     * Displays the current top cryptocurrencies, ranked by market capitalization.
     * Provides detailed information for each cryptocurrency, including current price, price changes, and market cap.
-    * Allows users to filter and sort the watchlist by various criteria.

 2. **Trades Page:**
     * Enables users to track their cryptocurrency trades over time.
     * Displays a list of all trades along with their details, such as trade date, cryptocurrency, buy/sell type, and price.
-    * Allows users to add new trades, edit existing trades, and delete completed trades.
+    * Allows users to add new trades, and delete completed trades.

 3. **Add Trade Page:**
     * Provides a form for users to input their trade information.
-    * Requires users to specify the cryptocurrency, trade type (buy/sell), trade date, and trade price.
+    * Requires users to specify the cryptocurrency and trade price.
     * Validates the trade information and adds it to the user's trades list.

 4. **Details Page:**
     * Presents in-depth information on a selected cryptocurrency.
     * Displays detailed statistics, including market cap, volume, and circulating supply.
     * Provides a historical price chart for the cryptocurrency.
-    * Links to relevant news and articles about the cryptocurrency.

 5. **Login/Signup Pages:**
     * Manage user authentication for the application.
     * Allow new users to sign up and create accounts.
     * Enable existing users to log in and access their account information.
-    * Handle user authentication using a secure authentication service like Firebase or Supabase.
+    * Handle user authentication using a secure authentication service such as Firebase .

 6. **Menu Page:**
     * Serves as a navigation hub to different sections of the application.